-DMTs can be quite complicated.
+DMTs can be quite complicated and costly.
 There are many resources to help you learn more about DMT indications, side effects and funding options.
-MS nurses are located at the MS Clinic in Saskatoon and are knowledgeable about MS and DMTs.
+MS Nurses are located at the MS Clinic in Saskatoon and are knowledgeable about MS and DMTs.
 The Saskatchewan MS Drugs Program nurse educator is also available by phone to all residents of Saskatchewan for MS general information and advice about MS drugs.

 There are currently

 few drug therapies that can affect the course of progressive forms of

 MS. Non-drug treatment focuses on strengthening people with progressive